graveja0/health-care-markets/README.md

 number of fee-for-service Medicare patients from each ZIP code who are treated at local hospitals.
-We recognize that these linkages are observational and subject to endogeneity concerns, which will affect the market definitions identified.
-However, it is important to recognize in principle, any economic “linkage” measure (e.g., patient demand estimated using exogenous variation, unit price correlations among competing hospitals) could be plugged in as the relevant measure of an economic “link” among market units.
+We recognize that these linkages are observational and subject to endogeneity concerns, which will affect the market definitions identified in the example.
+However, it is important to recognize that *any* economic “linkage” measure (e.g., patient demand estimated using exogenous variation, unit price correlations among competing hospitals) could be plugged in as the relevant measure of an economic “linkage” among market units.

 Finally, as noted above and in a similar vein, our data on patient flows is drawn from